Castle Oliver

-Castle Oliver (also Clonodfoy) is a Victorian castle in the south part of County Limerick, Ireland.
+Castle Oliver (also Clonodfoy) is a Victorian castle-style country house in the southern part of County Limerick, Ireland.
 Built for entertaining rather than for defense, it has a ballroom, drawing room, library, morning room, dining room and hall which feature hand-painted ceilings, decorated ornamental corbels, superbly executed stained glass windows and stencil work.
 The castle stands on massive terraces and has a commanding view over much of its former 20000 acre estate.
 The castle has Ireland's largest wine cellar, said to hold approximately 55,000 bottles.